ramit21/machine-learning-python/README.md

 ### ML in Python

-Python has an amazing ecosystem of libraries that make machine learning easy to get started with: Scikit-learn, Pandas, and Matplotlib libraries.
+Python has an amazing ecosystem of libraries that make machine learning easy to get started with: Scikit_learn (sklearn), Pandas, and Matplotlib etc.

+**Pandas** give dataframes and series that can be used to slice and dice data.

+**NumPy** used to create multidimensional arrays.
+Can be easily converted to Panda dataframes and vice versa.
+In fact when panda dataframes are fed sklearn ml algorithms, the are internally translated into NumPy arrays before processing.

 **Pickle** library is used to serialize a tried and tested model (which can then be saved as a binary file) for later use.
 For eg, see algorithms->Random forest -> Iris problem.
 You can then expose your trained model via REST calls which the client can invoke to predict values using the model.